-If your dog finds a chicken bone and begins to choke on it, it could be up to you to save your dog’s life.
+Let’s say your dog ate a chicken bone … and he begins to choke on it.
+In this situation, it could be up to you to save your dog’s life.
 “Choking dogs are treated very similarly to humans who are choking,” Dr. Werber says.

 Here are his step-by-step instructions for how to help a choking dog:

 Whether you are a pet professional or a pet parent, you can take classes in pet first aid and CPR from The Pet Health and Safety Coach Arden Moore.
 Sign up for classes at Pet First Aid 4 U. Or you can sign up for CPR classes at your local Red Cross.

 Sassafras Lowrey is an award-winning author.
 Her novels have been honored by organizations ranging from the Lambda Literary Foundation to the American Library Association.
 Sassafras is a Certified Trick Dog Instructor, and assists with dog agility classes.
 Sassafras lives and writes in Brooklyn with her partner, a senior Chihuahua mix, a rescued Shepherd mix and a Newfoundland puppy, along with two bossy cats and a semi-feral kitten.
 Learn more at sassafraslowrey.com